Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] „Poslušně hlásím, pane obrlajtnant“ řekl s obvyklou ohebností Švejk, „věc, o kterou jde, je nesmírně důležitou.
 Prosil bych, pane obrlajtnant, abychom mohli tu celou záležitost vyřídit někde vedle, jako říkal jeden můj kamarád, Špatina ze Zhoře, když dělal svědka na svatbě a chtělo se mu najednou v kostele...“

-Scholz was, in the authors words, the sergeant, one-year volunteer, shirker and sculptor behind the war grave memorial in Sedlisko in western Galicia.
-The soldiers of Švejk's march company were instead of the promised cheese given a postcard from this cemetry, depicting som unfortunate men from k.k.
+was, in the author's words, the sergeant, one-year volunteer, shirker and sculptor behind the war grave memorial in Sedlisko in western Galicia.
+The soldiers of Švejk's march company were, instead of the promised cheese, given a postcard from this cemetery, depicting some unfortunate men from the k.k.
 Landwehr.

 Background

-Scholz was a noted academic sculptor from northern Bohemia who during World War I was responsible for more than 50 war cemeteries and memorials in the area of Tarnów-Gorlice, including those in Siedliska.
-His statue, "Nackter Krieger" (Naked Warrior) is amongst those that still exists.
+was a noted academic sculptor from northern Bohemia who, during World War I, was responsible for more than 50 war cemeteries and memorials in the area of Tarnów-Gorlice, including those in Siedliska.
+His statue, "Nackter Krieger" (Naked Warrior), is among those that still exist.

 Quote(s) from the novel